After an initial dip in the price of gold early in the trading session Tuesday, gold finished strong to close out the day flat at $1,238.90, (-$0.20).

 The puzzling thing is the ICE Dollar index was up 0.5%, showing a strong U.S. Dollar.
 The US Dollar and Gold typically share an inverse market relationship, which would account for the drop in gold early in the trading day.

-Many analysts are attributing the resilience of gold is being driven by the rise of far-right political movements in Europe — more specifically, recent polls suggesting France’s Marine Le Pen widening her lead by 2 % in first-round polls.
+Many analysts are attributing the resilience of gold to the rise of far-right political movements in Europe — more specifically, recent polls suggesting France’s Marine Le Pen widening her lead by two per cent in first-round polls.
 Le Pen has promised a referendum to seek France’s exit from the European Union, mirroring the Brexit vote in the U.K. last year, which saw gold skyrocket.

 A successful Frexit vote would further destabilize the European Union and their shared currency, the Euro.
 The rise of far-right movements in Germany and The Netherlands has also raised concerns about the Euro, as both countries face federal elections in 2017.